ABA Model Rule 8.4(g) Efforts in Idaho

-The Idaho Supreme Court, by a vote of 3-2, decided not to adopt a resolution that would have amended Idaho Rule of Professional Conduct 8.4 to include the language of ABA Model Rule 8.4(g).
+The Idaho Supreme Court, by a vote of 3-2, rejected a resolution that would have amended Idaho Rule of Professional Conduct 8.4 to include the language of ABA Model Rule 8.4(g).
 The Idaho Supreme Court sent official notice of the decision to the Idaho State Bar on September 6, 2018.

 The Idaho Supreme Court is considering a a proposal to amend the state's professional misconduct rule by adding a subsection (g) that is similar to ABA Model Rule 8.4(g).
 CLS submitted a comment letter to the Idaho Supreme Court on February 16, 2018.